astrophpeter/astrophpeter.github.io/publications.md

 profile: true
 ---

-I work in a feild in astronomy called graviataional microlensing.
+I work on a topic called graviataional microlensing.
 So far during my PhD I have looked at the detection of the astrometric signatures of microlensing events with the Gaia Satellite.
 My supervisors are Wyn Evans and Vasily Belokurov.

 ### Publications